-The incidence of anti-drug antibodies to ENTYVIO using a drug-tolerant ECL method for patients in SC UC Trial who had continuous treatment for 52 weeks was 6% (6 out of 106 total patients treated with subcutaneous ENTYVIO).
-Of the 6 patients who tested positive for anti-vedolizumab antibodies, 4 patients were persistently positive (at two or more study visits) and 3 patients developed neutralizing antibodies to vedolizumab.
-None of the 6 patients with positive anti-vedolizumab antibodies achieved clinical remission at Week 52.
-There is insufficient data to assess the effect of anti-drug antibodies on pharmacokinetics, effectiveness, and safety of ENTYVIO in the SC UC Trial.
+The incidence of anti-drug antibodies to ENTYVIO using a drug-tolerant ECL method for patients in SC UC Trial and SC CD Trial who had continuous treatment for 52 weeks was 3.4% (13 out of 381 total patients treated with subcutaneous ENTYVIO).
+Of the 13 patients who tested positive for anti-vedolizumab antibodies, 7 patients were persistently positive (at two or more consecutive study visits) and 7 patients developed neutralizing antibodies to vedolizumab.
+Two of the 7 patients with Crohn's disease and none of the 6 patients with ulcerative colitis who had positive anti-vedolizumab antibodies achieved clinical remission at Week 52.
+There is insufficient data to assess the effect of anti-drug antibodies on pharmacokinetics, effectiveness, and safety of ENTYVIO in the SC UC and SC CD trials.